How secondary addiction care services support recovery

 Through increasing understanding and openness comes the ability to be honest, and with that comes the possibility of a wholesome recovery.
 Greater interaction with family and society is encouraged to help with the transition back into work, education and being part of a social network, whether that network is comprised of family or friends.
 With this comes the freedom and ability to make choices with greater awareness.

-The Rhodes Recovery journey
+The Elphis journey

 We ensure that each resident receives an individual care plan contained within the framework of the community setting.